Causal Claims in Economics: Claim-Graph Dataset and Construction

 Our LLM-based retrieval process consists of the following stages:

 \paragraph{Stage 1: Qualitative Summary Extraction}

 In the first stage, we prompted the LLM to analyze the first 30 pages of each paper and extract a curated summary of key elements.\footnote{Recent discussions highlight both the promise and pitfalls of AI-assisted literature reviews, cautioning that while tools can speed up narrative synthesis, they can also produce hallucinated references or incomplete coverage \citep{pearson2024can}.
-For this reason, we do not ask the model to conduct literature review, but to retrieve explicitly stated information within a given input (i.e., the first 30 pages of the paper.} This included the research questions as presented in the abstract, introduction, and full text; information on causal identification strategies used in the paper; details on data usage, accessibility, and acknowledgements; and metadata such as authors' names, institutional affiliations, fields of study, and methods used.
+For this reason, we do not ask the model to conduct literature review, but to retrieve explicitly stated information within a given input (i.e., the first 30 pages of the paper).} This included the research questions as presented in the abstract, introduction, and full text; information on causal identification strategies used in the paper; details on data usage, accessibility, and acknowledgements; and metadata such as authors' names, institutional affiliations, fields of study, and methods used.

+To reduce sensitivity to stochastic LLM outputs and to quantify the stability of our retrieval, we run three independent iterations of Stage 1 for each paper.
+Each iteration produces a structured summary that then feeds into the downstream stages.
 This initial extraction provided a structured overview of each paper, which was used in subsequent stages to extract more detailed information.
-To ensure the reliability of our extraction process, we validate our information retrieval methods in Appendix \ref{sec:validating_information_retrieval}, demonstrating high accuracy and F1 scores across key empirical methods and fields of study.
+We validate key retrieval dimensions in the Appendix using stability diagnostics, snippet-based self-consistency checks, and external benchmarks.
+Performance is strong for several high-frequency method labels (e.g., DiD, IV, RDD) in matched benchmark samples, while rarer labels exhibit the expected sensitivity to class imbalance and coverage in the matched subsets.